 Ever-decreasing feature sizes allow integration of millions of gates on a single chip.
 This integration has been enabled in part by low defect density.
 However, continued reductions in defect density cannot be expected to continue in the near future.
-Sensitivity of parametric (performance)

-yield to variability also increases as a result of performance optimiza tion (sizing, etc.) design flows.
-New design techniques must be applied to improve manufacturing yield of large-area chips, as yield becomes an ever-greater determinant of design viability [2].
+Sensitivity of parametric (performance) yield to variability also increases as a result of performance optimization (sizing, etc.) design flows.
+New design techniques must be applied to improve the manufacturing yield of large-area chips, as yield becomes an ever-greater determinant of design viability [2].

-In nanometer technologies, likelihood of back-end-of-line (BEOL) defects (i.e., high-resistance via or interconnect defects) has increased relative to that of front-end-of-line (FEOL) defects (i.e., device defects) Interconnects are now more likely to cause circuit malfunction and/on performance or reliability degradation.
-Two types of catastrophic faulte arise due to BEOL defects: open circuit faults or broken interconnects due to loss of mass, and short circuit faults or unintended bridgings between interconnects due to augmentation of mass (Fig. 1).
-Manufacturing yield is directly affected by the size of the critical area, which is the union of all centers of fixed size defects that induce IC faulty behavior.
-A typical figure of merit that measures the layout's robustness is obtained as the ratio of the total critical area to the layout area [3].
+In nanometer-scale manufacturing technologies, the likelihood of back-end-of-line (BEOL) defects (i.e., high-resistance via or interconnect defects) has increased relative to that of front-end-of-line (FEOL) defects (i.e., device defects).
+Interconnects are now more likely to cause circuit malfunction and/or performance or reliability degradation.
+Two types of catastrophic faults arise due to BEOL defects: open circuit faults or broken interconnects due to loss of mass, and short circuit faults or unintended bridgings between interconnects due to augmentation of mass (Fig. 1).
+Manufacturing yield is directly affected by the size of the critical area, which is the union of all of the centers of fixed size defects that induce IC faulty behavior.
+A typical figure of merit that measures the layout's robustness is obtained as the ratio of the total critical area to the layout area [4].

-In this paper we propose to introduce layout level redundancy by constructing non-tree interconnect topologies for manufacturing yieland reliability improvement.
-For easier integration within existing flows we emphasize a post-processing, tree augmentation approach, rathe than monolithic non-tree routing construction during global or detailear routing.
-In adding redundant wiring, the extra wire creates more criticarea for short faults, but the redundancy makes some wires immune to open defects and thus reduces open-fault critical area.
-Overall, criticaarea and manufacturing yield could improve.
-We observe that:
+Previous works [2], [10], [12] have addressed manufacturing reliability of interconnect exclusively under the assumption that tree topologies are used for routing all of the nets.
+In this paper, we propose to introduce layout-level redundancy by constructing nontree interconnect topologies for manufacturing yield and reliability improvement.
+For easier integration with existing flows, we emphasize a postprocessing tree-augmentation approach, rather than monolithic nontree routing construction during global or detailed routing.
+In adding redundant wiring, the extra wire creates more critical area for short faults, but the redundancy makes some wires immune to open defects and, thus, reduces open-fault critical area.
+Overall, critical area and manufacturing yield could improve.
+We observe the following.